RealAdii/RealAdii/README.md

   ## a few of my works (my engineer alter ego)

+  - [RafflePunk](https://github.com/RealAdii/rafflepunk) - a platform that lets you create a Raffle instantly or participate in one.
+(PS: it's onchain on Starknet built using StarkZap)
   - [sovereign](https://github.com/RealAdii/sovereign-journalist) - AI whistleblowing platform where you can anonymously report anything without revealing your identity (possible because of zero-knowledge proofs via Reclaim Protocol (https://reclaimprotocol.org/))
   - [creator lending](https://github.com/RealAdii/creator-credit-react) - creator lending marketing where creators can borrow against their revenue on social media platforms.